vprabhakaran00/audio-deepfake-detection/README.md

-# Audio File Prediction App
+# Audio Deepfake Detection App

-This project is an audio file prediction application built using Flask, Python, and a Convolutional Neural Network (CNN).
+This project is an audio file deepfake detection application built using Flask, Python, and a Convolutional Neural Network (CNN).
 The application allows users to upload `.mp3` or `.wav` audio files and receive predictions based on the neural network.

 ## Table of Contents